 Ranking number: 1st

 The New Zealand market is expected to grow: according to Statista Digital Market Outlook, the CAGR 2020-2024 is predicted to be 7%.
-Interesting fact — New Zealand has the lowest level of chargebacks in the whole Asia-Pacific region.
+Interesting fact — New Zealand has the lowest level of chargebacks in Asia-Pacific.

 - Buyers’ behaviour model.
 More than half of New Zealanders seek information about interesting products and services online.
 Rural residents tend to buy online more than urban dwellers, so companies may be interested in targeting by location.
 At the same time, 69% of New Zealanders receive purchases at pick-up points in person, and only 19% use courier delivery.